MiniLegend123/DES222ProcessJournal/index.md

 ## Overview
 Wearable Technology senses biometric data of pets.
 A device for the user to keep track of their pet's health and wellbeing.
 Using different biometric sensors, it may collect input data such as heart rate, temperature, and number of steps or speed of movement and walk distance, and return output data of the overall health and happiness of the pet along with all information used to determine the results. <br>
 The data will be readable from a web page that will show details about each aspect of the pet and rate its overall happiness.
 It will also show little quirky images of each aspect that sums up the pets active levels, temperature, and happyness.
-May get images from API's or in built images.
+May get images from API's or in-built images.

 <br>